Alamo Heights High School

-Alamo Heights High School is a public high school located in the city of Alamo Heights, Texas and is the only high school in the Alamo Heights Independent School District.
+Alamo Heights High School is a public high school located in the city of Alamo Heights, Texas and classified as a 5A school by the University Interscholastic League.
+Alamo Heights is the only high school in the Alamo Heights Independent School District.
+During 2022–2023, Alamo Heights High School had an enrollment of 1,606 students and a student to teacher ratio of 13.37.
+The school received an overall rating of "B" from the Texas Education Agency for the 2021–2022 school year.

 Athletics

 The Alamo Heights Mules compete in the following sports:

-Cheerleading, Volleyball, Cross Country, Football, Basketball, Swimming, Diving, Water Polo, Soccer, Golf, Tennis, Track, Baseball & Softball.
+Cheerleading, Volleyball, Cross Country, Football, Basketball, Swimming, Diving, Soccer, Golf, Tennis, Track, Baseball & Softball.